Nude (song): History

 "Nude" had working titles including "Failure to Receive Repayment Will Put Your House at Risk", "Big Ideas" and "(Don't Get Any) Big Ideas".
-The final title derives from an early version of the chorus, which had the line: "What do you look like when you're nude?"
+The final title derives from an early version of the chorus, which included the line "What do you look like when you're nude?"

-Radiohead recorded a version of "Nude" during the first sessions for their third album, OK Computer (1997), with their producer Nigel Godrich.
+Radiohead recorded a version of "Nude" during the first sessions for their third album, OK Computer (1997), with their producer, Nigel Godrich.
 This version, inspired by Al Green, featured a Hammond organ, a "straighter" feel and different lyrics.
-The band was initially pleased with the recording but, according to Godrich, "for some reason everyone went off it".
+Radiohead were initially pleased with the recording, but came to dislike it.

-Thom Yorke first performed "Nude" in the late 1990s during a solo performance in Japan.
+"Nude" was first performed live by the singer, Thom Yorke, in the late 1990s during a solo performance in Japan.
 Radiohead performed it several times over the following decade and it became one of their best-known unreleased songs.
 They and Godrich worked on "Nude" again during the sessions for their albums Kid A (2000) and Hail to the Thief (2003), but were not satisfied with the results.
-In 2004, Yorke said he had considered asking Elvis Costello and the Attractions to record it, feeling they would do a better job, but that he did not "have the guts".
+In 2004, Yorke said he had considered asking Elvis Costello and the Attractions to record it, feeling they would do a better job, but that he did not have the courage.

 During the early sessions for Radiohead's seventh album, In Rainbows (2007), Colin Greenwood wrote a new bassline for the song.
 According to Godrich, this "transformed it from something very straight into something that had much more of a rhythmic flow".
 The band also removed a chorus and wrote a new ending.
 They performed the new arrangement, along with other new material, on their 2006 tour before recording three takes for In Rainbows.
 The final take was used, with overdubs recorded in the Hospital Club in Covent Garden, London.

-Yorke said he did not enjoy singing the song when it was first written, as it was "too feminine, too high".
+Yorke said he did not enjoy singing "Nude" when it was first written, as it was "too feminine, too high".
 After it was finished, he said: "Now I enjoy it exactly for that reason – because it is a bit uncomfortable, a bit out of my range, and it's really difficult to do.
 And it brings something out in me."
-Godrich said in 2008 that songs "have a window where they are really most alive – and you have to capture it", and that "Nude" had missed its window.
-With reinvention, Radiohead were able to "capture it again in a way that resonated for the people playing it".
+He said he also once felt the lyrics were too intimate and sweet, but now "seem to make sense".
+In 2008, Godrich said that songs "have a window where they are really most alive – and you have to capture it", and that "Nude" had missed its window.
+By reinventing the song, Radiohead were able to "capture it again in a way that resonated for the people playing it".
 He said the song had not changed, only the performers.